-This is the Year 6 section to our website!
-Here you will find lots of important information about what's going on in Year 6 this term.
-As we go through the current academic year, we will be displaying some of our fantastic work, as well as photos of the fun activities and school trips we've been on.
+Despite the strange times, we are hoping to have as "normal" a year as possible!
+On this page you will find lots of important information about what's going on in Year 6 this term.
+As we go through the current academic year, we will be displaying some of our fantastic work, as well as photos of the fun activities and school trips (hopefully!) we've been on.

 General Y6 information

-We are extremely lucky to have 1 iPad for each pupil in Year 6, to enhance the learning of our pupils.
-Pupils will be using iPads for research, as well as a range of apps such as Book Creator, IMovie, Popplet, etc. Pupils will also be able to use the internet to access their school reading eggs, Active Learn and Times Tables Rockstars accounts.
-IPad screen time is monitored to ensure the health of our pupils.
+We are extremely lucky to have laptops for each pupil and a bank of iPads in Year 6, to enhance the learning of our pupils.
+The pupils will be using their laptops to access Hwb, using a range of applications to complete their work.
+Pupils will be using a range of apps on their iPads such as Book Creator, IMovie, Popplet, etc. Pupils will also be able to use the internet to access their school Reading Eggs, Active Learn, Times Tables Rockstars and My Maths accounts.
+Screen time is monitored to ensure the health of our pupils.

 Our pupils are reading continuously in class in their lessons, but also during a weekly guided reading session and weekly individual reading with the class teaching assistant.
 Reading at home with your child will not only improve their skills, but also sends a positive message that reading is an essential skill for life.
 Pupils can also access their Reading eggs accounts at home to practise their reading skills.
-Every 3 weeks pupils will be attending the local library to return and loan new books.
+On the 1st Monday of every month, pupils will be attending the local library to return and loan new books.
 This is a superb service which pupils can also use outside of school.

-Y6 pupils have PE weekly on a Tuesday - Mrs Oram's class are currently swimming in the National Pool, while Mrs Brodrick's class are completing PE lessons in school (To swap around after Christmas) It is extremely important that pupils are correctly equipped for their lessons with correct clothing, footwear and no jewellery being worn.
+Y6 pupils have PE weekly on a Tuesday - Mr Stones' class will be swimming in the National Pool during the Autumn Term, while Mrs Brodrick's class will be completing PE lessons in school.
+This will swap during the Spring Term.
+It is extremely important that pupils are correctly equipped for their lessons with correct clothing, footwear and no jewellery being worn.
 PE is a part of the National Curriculum, just as important as all other subjects, so all pupils are expected to participate.

-This year, we have replaced our usual golden time with a new program called "Freaky Friday" where the pupils have the opportunity to plan in advance, the activities they would like to complete.
+Every Friday the pupils are really enjoying using their "pupil voice" We have now replaced our traditional golden time with "Freaky Friday" where the pupils have the opportunity to plan in advance, the activities they would like to complete.
 It still takes place every Friday afternoon and is a behaviour incentive.
-The pupils have planned some fantastic activities, from pumpkin carving, to nail painting to Townhill's got talent!